 About Riley Sager

 Riley Sager is the pseudonym of Todd Ritter, a former journalist.
-Under the name Riley Sager, he is the author of six novels: Final Girls, The Last Time I Lied, Lock Every Door, Home Before Dark, The House Across the Lake, and Survive the Night.
+Under the name Riley Sager, he is the author of six novels: Final Girls, The Only One Left, The Last Time I Lied, Lock Every Door, Home Before Dark, The House Across the Lake, and Survive the Night.
 He currently lives in Princeton, New Jersey Visit the author’s website →